Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 Over/Under Insights

-- Georgia has combined with its opponents to score more than 52.5 points in six of 14 games this season.

-- Alabama has combined with its opponents to score more than 52.5 points in 10 of 13 games this season.

-- The two teams combine to score 80.4 points per game, 27.9 more than the total in this contest.
+- The two teams combine to average 80.4 points per game, 27.9 more than the over/under in this contest.

-- These two squads combine to surrender 28.8 points per game, 23.7 fewer than this contest's over/under.
+- The 28.8 combined points per game that these two squads have allowed this season are 23.7 fewer than the 52.5 over/under in this contest.

 - The average total in Bulldogs games this season is 50.8, 1.7 points fewer than Monday's total of 52.5 .

-- The 52.5-point total for this game is 9.4 points below the 61.9 points per game average total in Crimson Tide games this season.
+- The 52.5-point over/under for this game is 9.4 points below the 61.9 points per game average total in Crimson Tide games this season.

 Georgia Stats and Trends